Alliance Against Sexual Coercion: Corne v. Bausch & Lomb, Inc. case

 On March 14, 1975, Jane Corne, Geneva Devane, and other plaintiffs filed a case in U.S. District Court for the District of Arizona against the Bausch & Lomb Company.
 The complaint alleged the violation of civil rights based on sex discrimination.
 The case was dismissed.
 The judge ruled that the accusers failed to exhaust their potential remedies through other state channels before filing the lawsuit, failed to file the case in a timely manner, and that the suit failed "to state a claim for relief for violation of Title VII of the 1964 Civil Rights Act" while the actions of the supervisor were regarded as a matter of "a personal proclivity, peculiarity or mannerism.
 By his alleged sexual advances, Mr. Price was satisfying a personal urge" with no company policy involved.

 Williams v.
 Saxbe case

 Williams v.
 Saxbe was the first case to validate the harassment of women under gender discrimination.
-Judge Charles R. Richey's ruling held that the Civil Rights Act shields employees from retaliation for refusing their superior's sexual propositions, a change to the legal perspectives on workplace sexual harassment.
+In this case, Diane Williams, a lawyer in the Department of Justice, was terminated in 1972 after being sexually harassed by her supervision.
+She sued the Department of Justice, claiming that she had been denied equal opportunity because of her sex under Title VII of the Civil Rights Act of 1964, as amended by Equal Employment Opportunity Act of 1972.
+Judge Charles R. Richey's ruling held that the Civil Rights Act shields employees from retaliation for refusing their superior's sexual propositions, a historic change to the legal perspectives on workplace sexual harassment.